SlicerProstate/SliceTracker-guide/docs/user_guide/bx_tracking.md

 **If registration result is NOT satisfactory**, here is what you can try:
 * check different registration types (Rigid or Affine); if any of these is satisfactory - approve it.
-* move the target to a
+* move the target to a more suitable location.
+This can be done by double-clicking the corresponding target row in the target table, which will toggle target move mode.
+You can then scroll to the desired slice for the target, and place on the updated location.